Shivani and Aakash Patel, Alila Fort Bishangarh

 “We wanted our venue to be the idyllic choice for an adventurous escapade, perfect for an intimate celebration that was both modern and traditional and made a statement.
 A combination of Indian heritage, regality, and exclusivity, Alila Fort Bishangarh was a perfect choice.”

+The couple’s special moments were captured in vivid shots by Team Camlition Productions.
 Chef Siddhesh Nachankar curated a bespoke menu of over 120 dishes spanning the 3-day festivities, incorporating not just famed Rajasthani delicacies but also cuisines from different parts of India.

 The festivities started with a Haldi Ceremony to welcome their guests.
 Hosted in an Amphitheater-esque setup where each guest had a spectacular view of the function, the sun-kissed affair was full of love and laughter.
+The decor was kept light and breezy by adding soft yellow hues, with lemons and blooms hanging from trees for a delightful and refreshing touch.

 Advice for couples